ATLAS-HGTD/hgtd-tools/README.md

 Linux:
 1. (If not already installed): install miniconda, e.g. via `wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh` and then running the .sh script (latest release) with e.g. `bash`.
 2. Getting the code: clone the repository, e.g. via `git clone ssh://git@gitlab.cern.ch:7999/anstein/hgtd-tools.git` (here: using ssh key).
+This is the recommended way to always stay up-to-date.
+You can also choose to download a specific release version, the [latest release is on the top](https://gitlab.cern.ch/anstein/hgtd-tools/-/releases).
 3. Depending on how conda was installed (institute & shell specific), it might require opening a new shell and / or sourcing the `~/.bashrc`.
 4. Install the environment using the given yaml file: `cd hgtd-tools; conda env create -f env-312-minimalLinux.yml` (you can find it in the main directory).

 MacOS:
 1. (If not already installed): install miniconda, e.g. via `wget https://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh` and then running the .sh script (latest release) with e.g. `bash`.
 Full instructions for silent install: https://docs.conda.io/projects/conda/en/stable/user-guide/install/macos.html#installing-in-silent-mode.
 2. Getting the code: clone the repository, e.g. via `git clone ssh://git@gitlab.cern.ch:7999/anstein/hgtd-tools.git` (here: using ssh key).
+This is the recommended way to always stay up-to-date.
+You can also choose to download a specific release version, the [latest release is on the top](https://gitlab.cern.ch/anstein/hgtd-tools/-/releases).
 3. Install the environment using the given yaml file: `cd hgtd-tools; conda env create -f env-312.yml` (you can find it in the main directory).

 Windows:
 1. (If not already installed): install miniconda: go to https://www.anaconda.com/docs/getting-started/miniconda/install#windows-command-prompt and perform (silent) install of miniconda, via command prompt as described there.
 2. Getting the code: if you don't have a git client on your PC, just download and unzip the repository (click the blue Code button -> Download source code -> zip); if you do have a git client, `git clone ssh://git@gitlab.cern.ch:7999/anstein/hgtd-tools.git` (here: using ssh key).
+This is the recommended way to always stay up-to-date.
+You can also choose to download a specific release version, the [latest release is on the top](https://gitlab.cern.ch/anstein/hgtd-tools/-/releases).
 3. Installing the environment: open Anaconda Prompt, navigate (`cd`) into the dir where you unzipped the repository, `conda env create -f env-312.yml`.